 The annual auxiliary loads in each region were forecast using the auxiliary loads from a future generation forecast that have a mix of technologies.
-Forecasts of the future generation mix are currently based on the 2018 Integrated System Plan (ISP) auxiliary load forecasts with each of the 2019 scenarios mapped to the nearest counterpart modelled in 2018.
-As the 2018 ISP was based on earlier consumption forecasts than the 2019 forecasts, they needed to be rebased to preserve a similar percentage of auxiliary loads observed in the 2018 ISP, yet consistent with the 2019 forecasts.
-To arrive at this adjustment, the forecast auxiliary factor for each financial year and for each NEM region in the 2019 ESOO was defined as:
+Forecasts of the future generation mix are currently based on the 2020 Integrated System Plan (ISP) auxiliary load forecasts with each of the 2020 scenarios modelled in the ISP.
+As the 2020 ISP was based on earlier consumption forecasts than the 2020 forecasts (broadly based on 2019 forecasts, but for one Updated Demand sensitivity), they needed to be rebased to preserve the auxiliary load proportion of energy consistent with the 2020 ESOO forecasts.
+To arrive at this adjustment, the forecast auxiliary factor for each financial year and for each NEM region in the 2020 ESOO was defined as: